keu/docs/astro/environment-variables.md

 You can use environment variables to set Airflow configurations and custom values for Deployments on Astro.
 For example, you can use environment variables to:

 - Set up an SMTP service.
-- Identify a production Deployment versus a development Deployment
+- Identify a production Deployment versus a development Deployment.
 - Store Airflow connections and variables.
-- Customize your default DAG view in the Airflow UI (Tree, Graph, Gantt, and so on)
+- Customize your default DAG view in the Airflow UI (Tree, Graph, Gantt, and so on).

 :::caution